nhoizey/github-action-feed-to-mastodon/README.md

 ## Settings ("Inputs" in GitHub Action language)

-There are 3 required **inputs**, used in the examples above, but also some optional inputs — with default values — to fine tune the way (and when) toots are created:
+There are 3 required **inputs**, used in the examples above, but also some optional inputs — with default values — to fine tune when and how toots are created:

 | input                | required? | default                               | description                                                                                              |
 | -------------------- | --------- | ------------------------------------- | -------------------------------------------------------------------------------------------------------- |